Tirth2530/su26-ai301-contribution/README.md

 * Lakshya asked whether the behavior was limited to ReAct.
 I explained that the issue can affect DSPy programs with cumulative trace entries, while ReAct makes the duplication especially visible.
 * Current next step: awaiting additional maintainer feedback.

+### Week 5 Status: Phase IV / Iterating
+PR #383 is open.
+Initial maintainer feedback has been addressed.
+Currently waiting for further review.